 To succeed in microservices development, developers need skills in languages like Java, Python, and Go and expertise in RESTful APIs, containerization (Docker, Kubernetes), cloud platforms, and security practices.
 Advanced knowledge in event sourcing and serverless architectures can further enhance a developer’s value in the competitive job market.

-Hiring a Microservices developer?
+Hiring a Microservices developers?

 Hand-picked Microservices experts with proven track records, trusted by global companies.

+We work exclusively with top-tier professionals.
 Our writers and reviewers are carefully vetted industry experts from the Proxify network who ensure every piece of content is precise, relevant, and rooted in deep expertise.

 Aleksandr Kuleshov